addce/short-link/Readme.md

 #### Front end

-backend's file contains in directory `frontend`
+Frontend's file contains in directory `frontend`

 pure static file

 #### Back end

-backend's file contains in directory `backend`
+Backend's file contains in directory `backend`

-express js
+#### Software requirements

-node
+- node  (running backend server)
-sqlite
+- python (using http.server module host static file, you can use anything other tool you like)